 (up to 24 km)

 Sete is a lively and charming port town.
 After your breakfast, walk the few steps to the covered market hall, the heart of the neighbourhood, and open every morning; you can take the opportunity to buy a few things from the vendors for a picnic, and then head back a few kilometres along the bike path of the Mediterranean, to hang out for the day enjoying the sun and waves!!!
 If you want, be back in Sete later in the afternoon to join the daily tour of the “Criée”, the return to port of the town’s fishermen, the fluid ballet of them unloading their goods, with the “music” of the seagulls flying around, and then on to watch the daily fish auction.
 You can also join one of the various boat or fishing tours offered by locals, or take a hike up the 400 steps to Mont Saint Clair, to enjoy the panorama onto the port and town.

-After a final breakfast, your Canal du Midi cycling holiday is over.
-You can catch the train from the Sete for your further travels.
+After a final breakfast, you can catch the train from the Sete for your further travels.